spatie/laravel-blade-x/README.md

 ## Usage

-A the contents of a component can be stored in a simple Blade view.
+The contents of a component can be stored in a simple Blade view.

 ```blade
 {{-- resources/views/components/myAlert.blade.php --}}